myElmut/react-day-time-picker/README.md

-# React Day Time picker
+# Elmut - Day Time picker

-🚨 ⚠️ Please do not download this package, it is for my personal use, you can download the original package here from [@mooncake-dev/react-day-time-picker](https://www.npmjs.com/package/@mooncake-dev/react-day-time-picker) 🚨 ⚠️
+This repos is a day time picker component for elmut, the original package here from [@mooncake-dev/react-day-time-picker](https://www.npmjs.com/package/@mooncake-dev/react-day-time-picker)

 A React component to help with scheduling a day and time.

-For documentation see the [website](https://react-day-time-picker.netlify.com/).

 ## Running Locally